 - An application essay focusing on why the applicant has chosen an online learning environment for a graduate certificate in Technical Communication.
 The essay should also include a list of elective courses the applicant is most interested in taking and why these courses support the applicant's professional/academic goals.
-Essay should be at least 2 pages, double-spaced, and typed. - A timed essay.
+The essay should be at least 250 words. - A timed essay.
 Contact the Program Assistant, Donna McPherson, tcom@spsu.edu, to schedule a day and time to write the essay.
 The essay topic and instructions will be sent via email, on the day scheduled.
-The applicant is responsible for timing the essay and sending an electronic copy back to the Department within three hours of beginning the essay. - A signed Memorandum of Understanding stipulating that you understand that successful completion of the certificate program is not a guarantee of admission to the master's program.
+The applicant is responsible for timing the essay and sending an electronic copy back to the Department within two hours of beginning the essay. - A signed Memorandum of Understanding stipulating that you understand that successful completion of the certificate program is not a guarantee of admission to the master's program.